Service Animals & Emotional Support Animals

 An emotional support animal (ESA) is defined as any animal with a primary role of providing a person with a disability emotional comfort.
 These animals are not required to undergo specialized training.
 Emotional support animals are not the same as service animals in that they are not individually trained to do work or perform tasks for the benefit of an individual with a disability.
 A request for an ESA will be primarily treated as a housing accommodation request.
 ESAs may not reside in housing without approval from the ODR and the completion of the ESA procedures outlined below.

-Due to the current health crisis and in order to mitigate additional health risks, new ESA requests for animals that are known to spread disease as reported by the Centers for Disease Control and Prevention US Outbreaks of Zoonotic Disease will not be permitted at the current time.
+Due to the communal nature of university housing; and in order to mitigate additional health risks, new ESA requests for animals that are known to spread disease as reported by the Centers for Disease Control and Prevention US Outbreaks of Zoonotic Disease will not be permitted.
+Other restricted animals include those animals which are not considered “animals commonly kept in households” under the Department of Housing and Urban Development’s guidance regarding Assistance Animals.

 ESA Request Packet includes:

-After ODR has reviewed the request, the student will be notified via UMW email to schedule an initial meeting with the assigned ODR specialist.
+After ODR has reviewed the request form, the student will be contacted via their UMW email to schedule an initial meeting with the assigned ODR specialist.
 The ODR specialist will meet with the student to engage in the interactive process and learn more about the student’s request for an ESA.
-The student will be notified via email of the Housing Accommodation Committee decision.
+The student will be notified via email of the Housing Accommodation decision (typically within 2-3 business days after their meeting).

 Considerations Before Requesting an ESA